syKevinPeng/syKevinPeng/README.md

 My name is Siyuan, a PhD student at UMD and owner of three cats! <br />
 [![My Skills](https://skillicons.dev/icons?i=py,pytorch,tensorflow,blender,figma&theme=light)](https://skillicons.dev)<br />

-- I just graudate from University of Maryland, College Park with a dual B.S degree in computer science and math-statistics.
+- I graudate from University of Maryland, College Park with a dual B.S degree in computer science and math-statistics in 2022.
-- I also decided to continue my academic journey and pursue a PhD degree in Computer Science.
-My research interest lies in the intersection of computer vision and machine learning.
+- I'm pursuing a PhD degree in Computer Science at UMD.
+My research interest is multimodal -- specifcally sound and visual.

 My personal website: <a href="https://sykevinpeng.github.io/">https://sykevinpeng.github.io/</a>